-The coalition government’s main approach to tackling drug use and its associated problems are detailed in the Drug Strategy 2010 – Reducing Demand, Restricting Supply, Building Recovery: Supporting people to live a drug free life.
-As indicated by the title, the strategy targets three key themes for government drug policy – reducing demand by encouraging people not to use drugs, restricting supply of drugs by targeting criminal organisations producing, importing and distributing drugs, and helping people who are dependent on drugs into recovery.
-Some of the key measures identified for each of these three themes are as follows:
+The Home Office approach to tackling drug use and its associated problems is detailed in the Drug Strategy 2010 – Reducing Demand, Restricting Supply, Building Recovery: Supporting people to live a drug free life.
+As indicated by the title, the strategy targeted three key themes for government drug policy:

 - Providing good quality drug education and advice to help people ‘actively resist substance misuse’.
 This is to be delivered primarily by drug education in schools and through the FRANK drug information service.